pgaunitz/co_ping_mobile/README.md

 ### Updates and improvements
 There are still some things to check off before we feel "done" with this project (if you're ver done with anything) and that would primarily be:
-* This
+* Integrating camera roll
-* That
+* Integrating phone push notifications
-* Oh and that too
+*
-* Let me just adjust this, then we're ok
+*

 ### Authors
 These are the people behind this amazing application: